 Voting in the set of Page

-There are 122,915 voters over 19,342sq km in the electorate of Page which is currently held by National Party member Kevin Hogan by a margin of 4.6 per cent.
+There are 122,915 (2022) voters over 19,342sq km in the electorate of Page which is currently held by National Party member Kevin Hogan.

-Mr Hogan won the seat from sitting member Labor member Janelle Saffin in 2103 who is now the elected NSW lower house representative for the seat of Lismore, which is part of the Page electorate.
+Mr Hogan won the federal seat from Labor's Janelle Saffin in 2013.
+Saffin is now the elected NSW lower house representative for the state seat of Lismore, which is within the Page electorate.
 Hogan’s margin has nearly halved since he was first elected in 2013.

-The Page electorate has swung four time between the Nationals and Labor since the division was proclaimed at redistribution in 1984.
+The Page electorate has swung four times between the Nationals and Labor since the division was proclaimed at redistribution in 1984.
+The seat has been held primarily by the National Party since it was created in 1984 with Labor taking the seat in 1990, 1993, 2007 and 2010.

 On the other hand, the Nationals can still rely on a large conservative, rural voter base that could get them over the line once again.